theupshift/chrdev/about.md

 when i feel really bad, i console myself with some **haskell** (completed the course [FP101 at UNI Delft](https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0))

-had a chance to dabble with **python** in the context of python notebooks when i was doing my first steps with understand what ML is
+had a chance to dabble with **python** in the context of python notebooks when i was doing my first steps understanding what ML is

 when i was doing **ruby** i felt on top of the world